-This is when developers started to become more open about hitboxes, its purpose and how they are handling it in term of balancing and game feel.
+This is when developers started to become more open about hitboxes, their purpose and how they are handling it in terms of balancing and game feel.
 Hitbox is now a must-known concept to any competitive players or even semi-competitive ones.

 Even though they are much more complex than they used to be, they all serve the same purpose: keeping the game’s balance in check while also help with improving the “feel” of the game.